PulteGroup, Inc. [PHM] – The key to winning is to focus on the bigger picture

 Shifting the focus to workforce efficiency, PulteGroup, Inc. [PHM] earns $1,947,180 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 62.57 and its Total Asset Turnover is 0.98.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.62 and its Current Ratio is 3.93.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.53, which indicates that it is 1.68% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 70.36.
-This RSI suggests that PulteGroup, Inc. is currently Overbought.
+This stock’s Beta value is currently 0.53, which indicates that it is 1.86% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 53.96.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is PulteGroup, Inc. [PHM] a Reliable Buy?